One of the peculiarities I love most of my profession is the hands-on skin I use to diagnose and treat people.

-Being touched increases the number of natural killer cells, the front line of the immune system.
-Serotonin increases.
+Being touched has also a positive effect on our immune system, increasing the number of natural killer cells.
+Serotonin also increases.
 That’s the body’s natural antidepressant.
 It enables deeper sleep.

-The 5 proven ways through which manual therapy and touch are effective:
+The five proven way through which manual therapy and touch are effective:

 - Analgesic modulation: the pain killer effect of touch, that modulates the information coming from nerves.